 8. Changes in Service Classification - If at any time the Corporation determines that the customer service needs changed from those originally applied for to a different service classification and the Corporation determines that additional or different facilities are necessary to provide adequate service, the Corporation shall require the Applicant/Member to re-apply for service under the terms and conditions of this Tariff.
 Applicant/Members failing to comply with this provision shall be subject to the Disconnection with Notice Provisions of this Tariff.

-9. Membership.
+9. Membership

 A. Eligibility – Eligibility for Membership shall not guarantee service to the Applicant or Transferee; however, qualification for service is a prerequisite to Membership eligibility for new Applicants or continued Membership for Transferees.